Arab Socialist Ba'ath Party – Iraq Region: Saddam's death and party split: 2006–present

 In July 2012, the Ba'ath Party published a videotaped speech of al-Douri, in which he condemned the existing government and American interference in Iraq.
 However, in a change of tone, al-Douri stated he wished to establish good relations with the United States when the American forces had been withdrawn and when the government had been toppled.
-As of 2013, it has been reported that al-Douri is living in the city of Mosul, having left Syria because of the ongoing civil war.
-Many analysts are afraid that the Ba'ath Party has the potential power to initiate another civil war in Iraq because of al-Douri's popularity in localities with Sunni majorities.
+As of 2013, it was reported that al-Douri was living in the city of Mosul, having left Syria because of the ongoing civil war.
+Many analysts were afraid that the Ba'ath Party had the potential power to initiate another civil war in Iraq because of al-Douri's popularity in localities with Sunni majorities.

+In 2016, the Iraqi parliament reiterated the 2003 ban on the Baath party.
+Al-Douri died in 2020.

 Organization and structure

 Regional (central) level

 The Regional Command (RC) (al-qiyada al-qutriyya) was the Iraqi Regional Branch highest decision-making organ.
 Throughout its history, the RC has normally had 19-21 members.
 When in power, the Directorate of Security Affairs was responsible for the security of the president and the senior members of the Regional Command.
 The Regional Congress was (in theory) the de jure decision-making organ on Iraqi regional affairs when in session, but was (in practice) a tool in control of the Regional Command.